exakat/php-dictionary/dictionary.rst

 DivisionByZeroError
 -------------------

 DivisionByZeroError is thrown when an attempt is made to divide a number by zero.
+It is never possible to divide by zero, the result is undefined.
+It is true for all zeroes: 0, +0, -0.

 .. code-block:: php